Take a selfie with (wax) Apollo 11 astronauts at DC's Madame Tussauds

 (CNN) — Americans across the country spent the month of July commemorating the 50th anniversary of the moon landing -- which took place on July 20, 1969 -- in creative ways.

 From a butter sculpture in Ohio to a mylar art installation in Houston, celebrations took all shapes and sizes.
-Now, the astronauts involved in the mission are getting a permanent photo-op thanks to Madame Tussauds newest additions to its attraction in the US capital.
-The "Meet the Legends" exhibit opened last Wednesday in Washington and features relaunched sculptures of Buzz Aldrin and Neil Armstrong as well as a lunar module where guests can pose to take photos with the astronauts.
+Now, the astronauts involved in the mission are getting a permanent photo-op thanks to Madame Tussauds' newest additions to its attraction in the US capital.
+The "Meet the Legends" exhibit opened last Wednesday in Washington and features relaunched figures of Buzz Aldrin and Neil Armstrong as well as a lunar module where guests can pose to take photos with the astronauts.
 Additionally, visitors will be able to follow the footsteps left on the surface of the moon in their very own spacesuit for a truly immersive experience.

 Though the exhibit celebrates America's past, the attraction also looked to the future of space travel by inviting Dr. Jennifer Stern, a space scientist at NASA Goddard Space Flight Center, to a Q&A discussion on opening day about returning to the moon and going beyond it.